Adityakv23/AI_AGENT_PROTOTYPE/README.md

 - LoRA Alpha: 16

 **Why This Configuration**:
-- DistilGPT2 provides good balance of performance and efficiency
+- DistilGPT2 provides a good balance of performance and efficiency
 - LoRA reduces trainable parameters from 82M to <500K (<1%)
 - Task-specific adaptation for academic language and structure